ffflorian/ts-boilerplate/README.md

 ## Installation

-Fork this repository, [create a new repository](https://github.com/new) and use this as template or just [generate](https://github.com/ffflorian/ts-boilerplate/generate) a repository from this.
+Fork this repository or just [generate](https://github.com/ffflorian/ts-boilerplate/generate) a repository from this template.

 ## Usage

-Write something!
+* Clone your new repository
+* Run `yarn` in the new repository
+* Start coding
+* Don't forget to update the `package.json`!